 A. The employee will complete and sign the appropriate form.
-Once completed, the employee will send the request to the supervisor for signature.
-The employee may also send a copy of the request to the agency's Human Resources Office to be date stamped.
+Once completed, the employee will send the request to the supervisor for signature and the request to the agency's Human Resources Office to be date stamped.

-- B. The agency Human Resources Office will review the completed form.
-A decision regarding appropriate classification will then be made by the agency within ninety (90) days from receipt of the request. - C. In the event the employee disagrees with the reallocation decision of the agency, they may appeal the agency decision to the Office of the State Human Resources Director within thirty (30) calendar days of being provided the results of a position review or the notice of reallocation.
-The Office of the State Human Resources Director will then make a written determination, which will be provided to the employee. - D. The Employer or employee may only appeal the determination of the Director of the Office of the State Human Resources Director to the Washington Personnel Resources Board, within thirty (30) calendar days of being provided the written decision of the Director of the Office of the State Human Resources Director.
-The board will render a decision that will be final and binding. - E. The effective date of a reallocation resulting from an employee's request for a position review is the date the request was filed with the agency Human Resources Office.
+- B. After each subsequent thirty (30) day period from the date of sending the request, the employee, upon request, will receive a status update of the position review from the Human Resources Office. - C. The agency Human Resources Office will review the completed form.
+A decision regarding appropriate classification will then be made by the agency within ninety (90) days from receipt of the request. - D. In the event the employee disagrees with the reallocation decision of the agency, they may appeal the agency decision to the Office of the State Human Resources Director within thirty (30) calendar days of being provided the results of a position review or the notice of reallocation.
+The Office of the State Human Resources Director will then make a written determination, which will be provided to the employee. - E. The Employer or employee may only appeal the determination of the Director of the Office of the State Human Resources Director to the Washington Personnel Resources Board, within thirty (30) calendar days of being provided the written decision of the Director of the Office of the State Human Resources Director.
+The board will render a decision that will be final and binding. - F. The effective date of a reallocation resulting from an employee's request for a position review is the date the request was filed with the agency Human Resources Office.